IlyaLab/M2C/README.md

 File Descriptions
 -------------
+### M2CWorkflow.py
+This file provides an example script running the multiscale clustering algorithm on mutation data from the gene PTEN and plotting the results.
+This is a good place to start if you wish to use the algorithm in your work.
 ### M2CFunctions.py
 This file contains custom functions and classes used by the clustering algorithm.
 Users are not expected to need to call these functions directly unless they wish to directly modify how the M2C algorithm works.
 ### MultiscaleMutationClusteringScript.py